lalves42/42Projects/README.md

 ### [Push_swap](https://github.com/lalves42/42Projects/tree/master/Push_Swap)
 Two programs :
-1. The first one takes integers and displays the smallest list of specific instructions that sort them.
+1. The first one takes integers and displays the smallest list of specific instructions that sorts them.
 2. The second one takes same integers and checks if the instructions given correctly sort them.

-Push swap has at his disposal 2 stacks and the following instructions :
-* `sa / sb / ss`      Swap the first 2 elements at the top of stack a / b / both.
-* `ra / rb / rr`      Shift up all element of stack a / b / both by 1.
-The first element becomes the last one.
-* `rra / rrb / rrr`   Shift down all element of stack a / b / both by 1.
-The last element becomes the first one.
-* `pa / pb`           Take the first element of a / b and put it at the top of the other stack.

-At start a represent the integers given and b is empty, at end integers must be sorted on a.

 ### [Lem_in](https://github.com/lalves42/42Projects/tree/master/Lem_In)
+A program that takes an ant farm and shows the fastest way to bring all ants room by room from start to end.
+A room can only contain one ant at a time, except start and end ones..

 ### [Corewar](https://github.com/lalves42/42Projects/tree/master/Corewar)